 Epworth / Oklahoma City University has a 13.3% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 73.3% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-In addition, one of the really interesting characteristics about the Epworth / Oklahoma City University neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+One of the really interesting characteristics about the Epworth / Oklahoma City University neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 1.9% of college-friendly places to live in the state of Oklahoma.
+For each of these reasons, the neighborhood is rated among the top 0.6% of college-friendly places to live in the state of Oklahoma.

 92.8% of the real estate in the Epworth / Oklahoma City University neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.